i0zfnr/MyHEP/docs/TEAM_PRESENTATION_GUIDE.md

 - `scholarship_admin` can access scholarship pages and student list.
 - `discipline_admin` can access discipline pages and student management.
 - `guard` can access movement-related pages and student list.
+- `student_affairs_head` can access scholarship, discipline, movement, student management, export, and document review, but not system controls.
+- `lecturer` can use limited AJAX student lookup and only offense pages individually enabled by a System Admin.
 - `system_admin` can access system management and admin management.

+The audited release has 142 named application functions: 23 public/shared, 21 student, and 98 admin.
+The complete role/module breakdown is maintained in `docs/FUNCTION_INVENTORY.md`.

 The access logic is handled in: